Maharana of Mewar Charitable Foundation

 Maharana of Mewar Charitable Foundation (also known as Eternal Mewar; commonly abbreviated MMCF) is a charitable trust.

 Background

 Bhagwat Singh Mewar was a patron of numerous trusts throughout his lifetime.
 On 20 October 1969, he founded the MMCF by providing a substantial endowment and donating key sections of the City Palace in Udaipur for its establishment.
 In his will and testament of 1984, he reconstituted the institution of the Maharana for the MMCF, so that the office of Maharana shall continue in perpetuity.
-After his death, his son Arvind Singh Mewar served as Chairman and Managing Trustee of the MMCF.
+After his death, his son Arvind Singh Mewar was appointed Chairman and Managing Trustee of the MMCF.
+Following the death of Arvind Singh Mewar on 16 March 2025, his son, Lakshyaraj Singh Mewar, now functions as the Managing Trustee of the trust.

 Awards

 Each year, the MMCF confers a series of awards for social service, scholarship, art, and economic initiative.
 These awards are traditionally presented to residents of Udaipur as well as to individuals from across India.
 They are named after figures who hold importance in the history of Mewar.
 These awards are: